Operation Homecoming: Operation

 From 12 February to 4 April, there were 54 C-141 missions flying out of Hanoi, bringing the former POWs home.
 During the early part of Operation Homecoming, groups of POWs released were selected on the basis of longest length of time in prison.
 The first group had spent six to eight years as prisoners of war.
 The last POWs were turned over to allied hands on 29 March 1973 raising the total number of Americans returned to 591.

-Of the POWs repatriated to the United States a total of 325 of them served in the United States Air Force, a majority of which were bomber pilots shot down over North Vietnam or VC controlled territory.
+Of the POWs repatriated to the United States, a total of 325 of them served in the United States Air Force, a majority of which were bomber pilots shot down over North Vietnam or VC controlled territory.
 The remaining 266 consisted of 138 United States Naval personnel, 77 soldiers serving in the United States Army, 26 United States Marines and 25 civilian employees of American government agencies.
 A majority of the prisoners were held at camps in North Vietnam, however some POWs were held in at various locations throughout Southeast Asia.
 A total of 69 POWs were held in South Vietnam by the VC and would eventually leave the country aboard flights from Loc Ninh, while only nine POWs were released from Laos, as well as an additional three from China.
 The prisoners returned included future politicians Senator John McCain of Arizona, vice-presidential candidate James Stockdale, and Representative Sam Johnson of Texas.

-John L. Borling, a former POW returned during Operation Homecoming, stated that once the POWs had been flown to Clark Air Base, hospitalized and debriefed, many of the doctors and psychologists were amazed by the resiliency of a majority of the men.
-Some of the repatriated soldiers, including Borling and John McCain, did not retire from the military, but instead decided to further their careers in the armed forces.
+John L. Borling, a former POW returned during Operation Homecoming, stated that once the POWs had been flown to Clark Air Base, hospitalized, and debriefed, many of the doctors and psychologists were amazed by the resiliency of the majority of the men.
+Some of the repatriated personnel, including John Borling and McCain, did not retire from the military but instead decided to further their careers in the armed forces.